 With pet owners, animal rights groups, and the general public looking closely over their shoulders, most airlines are more diligent than ever about protecting the health and safety of pets and other animals entrusted to their care.

 6. That said, not every airline treats animals the same

-Air carriers that bill themselves as pet-friendly transport pets in cargo areas that are pressurized and temperature-controlled like the passenger cabin.
-Some airlines take additional steps to ensure safe, compassionate handling of pets in their care, and a few go over the moon for their feline and canine guests.
+Air carriers that bill themselves as pet-friendly transport pets in cargo areas that are pressurized, oxygenated, and temperature-controlled like the passenger cabin.
+Some airlines take additional steps to ensure the safe, compassionate handling of pets in their care, and a few go over the moon for their feline and canine guests.